elfransat/expenses-app/README.md

 #todo

-## create basic structure with MVC
+## ensure all endpoints work as should

 ## user authentication with JWT